sciensoft/hateoas/README.md

 **The good thing is, there is no need to inheritance or additional code in your models or addition of extra result filters to support its functionality.
 They all come beautifully out of the box with `Sciensoft.Hateoas`**.

-Sciensoft.Hateoas threats lambda as first-class citizen, so your configuration starts with a lambda expression.
+Sciensoft.Hateoas threats lambda as a first-class citizen, so your configuration starts with a lambda expression.
 This library DO NOT enforce <a href="https://rebrand.ly/restful-explained" target="_blank">REST constraints</a> or <a href="https://rebrand.ly/richardson-maturity-model" target="_blank">Richardson Maturity Level</a>, and this has to be done by you, Sciensoft.Hateoas helps you only with the implementation of HATEOAS in your resource.

 Learn more about RESTful API <a href="https://restfulapi.net/" target="_blank">here</a> and Lambda Expressions <a href="https://rebrand.ly/dotnet-lambda-expressions" target="_blank">here</a>.